Nothing to Lose (1997 film): Cast

+Production

+In 1993, Bregman/Baer Productions bought the rights to the script, beating out 20th Century Fox and Paramount Pictures.
+They had originally planned to develop it as a vehicle for John Leguizamo.

 Reception

 Critical reception

 Nothing to Lose was met with negative reviews from professional critics.
-Review aggregator Rotten Tomatoes reports that 31% of the critics has given the film a positive review based on 26 reviews (8 "Fresh", 18 "Rotten") with an average rating of 5.3/10.
+On Review aggregator Rotten Tomatoes 31% of the critics have given the film a positive review based on 26 reviews with an average rating of 5.3/10.
+Roger Ebert of the Chicago Sun-Times gave it 2 out of 4 stars.
+Ebert criticized the plot "in which everything depends on a crucial but unconvincing misunderstanding that needs to be laboriously contrived".

 Phil Villarreal of the Arizona Daily Star gave the film a positive review and stated, "Tim Robbins' understated depression and Martin Lawrence's hyperactive ranting are the perfectly hilarious foil for one another."

 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Box office

 The film made its debut at #4 at the North American box office, and made $11,617,767 on its opening weekend in 1,862 theaters.
 Its widest release was 1,888 theaters.
 During its run, the film made a domestic total of $44,480,039.
 Its production budget was $25 million.